What is Computer-Guided Dental Implant Placement?

 A dental implant is like an artificial tooth root, which supports a fixed prosthesis (dental crown, bridge, or denture) on top of it.

-When we place the implant into the jaw, it essentially mimics the form and function of your previously present natural tooth root.
+When we place the implant into the jaw… This text opens a new tab …, it essentially mimics the form and function of your previously present natural tooth root.
 Even new bone forms around it, fusing it permanently into its location.

 Once the implant heals, typically in three to six months, a dental restoration is placed on top to restore the beautiful appearance and full functionality of your new tooth.